mikeperalta1/genetic-bit-string-evolver/README.md

 	* *Rate* : The number of *champions* is determined by taking a percentage of the total population.
 A rate of 2% with a population size of 200 would result in 4 *champions*
 	* *Absolute* : The number of *champions* can be set to any whole number manually

+* **Multithreading Support**
+	To decrease processing time, the Population class can utilize multiple CPUs/Cores in the following scenarios:
+		* When evolving a new population
+		* When evaluating fitness, if you're able to calculate the fitness for a Chromosome using only one single function call, given to the Population class as a callback

 ## Special Thank You

 I would like to thank my old professor, Christopher Ryu, Ph.D., for teaching a great Artificial Intelligence class and inspiring me to create this project while taking his class.